 1. I’ll Be Home for Christmas by Jenny Bayliss

-Setting: Small town in Scotland
+Setting: Small town in the Scottish Highlands

 2. Christmas at the Ranch by Julia McKay